 Folks, I must admit that working out is typically a personal task.
 Yes, I say it is personal because each of us has their own approach to exercising.
 While some of us view exercise as an opportunity to be alone (think yoga), other people exercise to socialize.
+Some of us have an Aventon electric bike in our garage which we can use for getting around as well as exercise, some of us like to hit the gym and be around others.
 Whether we choose to exercise as individuals or in a group, each of these approaches comes with its own perks.
 Thus, we cannot say that individual exercise is better than group exercise or vice versa.
 To help you better appreciate the unresolved debate of individual vs. group exercise, let us look at each’s advantages.
 Due to limited space, I will restrict myself to just two benefits for each, which I think are the most important.

 Freedom: By our very nature, most of us don’t like being controlled by others.
 We want to swim in freedom all the time, and that is why phrases such as “I need my space” have found their way into our vocabulary and rooted themselves therein.
 When working out as individuals, we have the freedom to do the type of exercise we want, and at the time we like.
 No one will demand to know why we did not show up for the session yesterday.
 Thus, if you really value your freedom and autonomy, I suggest you give the individual workout a go.

 Time to be alone: We are continually interacting with people around us, whether at home, at work, in church, or any other place.
 That means we hardly get time to be alone.
 And for those of us who have families, it is even more difficult to get alone time.
 And, we cannot underestimate the value of being alone.
 That is when we can meditate, think about our plans for a better future, etc. I mean, there is a lot we can do when we’re alone.
 Now, one of the best times to do these things is when we are exercising alone.
 For instance, it is difficult to meditate when we’re in some social place, as there is a lot of distraction.